Octo-Siddharth/Retro-Nokia-Snake-Game-using-Raspberry-Pi-Pico/README.md

 Retro Nokia Snake Game using Raspberry Pi Pico made with <❤> by Siddhartha Rakshit

 Very much inspired from the childhood memories, when we used to play "The Snake Game" in our good old nokia phones, I bet most of us scored a huge.
 So let's recall the some part of childhood with this project.
+It took a hell lot of time to design the movement of the snake.
+Try and enjoy it.
+First ever snake game project on Raspberry Pi Pico from India.

 ## Circuitry and Coding Part
 - Follow the Schematic and connect the OLED Display and Push Button switches